Architectural Roofing Shingles vs. Standard Asphalt Shingles: What is the Difference?

 3-tab shingles are lighter, but that’s only because they’re made of a single flat layer.
 While this robs them of any sort of dimension (they are pretty much flat on your roof), it does make them the better roofing option for weaker structures, like a shed, barn, or garage.
 Architectural shingles weigh almost 50 percent more than 3-tab shingles.

 Due to their weight and thickness, architectural shingles have much longer warranties than most 3-tab shingles.
-On average, architectural shingles come with at least a 30-year up to a lifetime warranty (when installed as a complete system from the manufacturer), and on top of that, they are rated highly resistant to high wind velocities and hail damage.
+On average, architectural shingles come with at least a 30-year up to a 10 year workmanship warranty (when installed as a complete system from the manufacturer), and on top of that, they are rated highly resistant to high wind velocities and hail damage.
 3-tab shingles are lighter and thinner than architectural shingles, so they’re obviously not expected to last as long.
 As such, they have much shorter warranties.

 On the other hand, architectural shingles are not cheap.
 Compared to 3-tab shingles, they are more expensive, which is why you’ll still find plenty of rental residential properties making use of 3 tab shingles.
 It’s not that 3-tab shingles are low quality or anything, they still make a great roof and will protect your home and it’s contents, it’s just that they don’t offer the same long-term value as architectural shingles, which tend to have a higher initial cost.